A Step-by-Step Guide to Do-it-yourself Plumbing: Fixing Frequent Issues at Home

 What tools do I need for plumbing projects at home?

-There are a few essential tools such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.
+There are a few important tools, such as the plunger, an adjustable wrench, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?